r0kk3rz/droid-config-f5321/sparse/boot/flashing-README.txt

 * Next start the flashing script by double clicking the flash.bat file
   NOTE: Windows by default hides the .bat file so it might be shown just as flash file in
         File explorer.
+  NOTE: If you see notification "Windows protected your PC", click "More info" and then "Run anyway"

 == LINUX ==